 Özil’s post was not conjecture.
 In 2014, following a series of domestic radical Islamist attacks, the CCP announced it was launching a “People’s War on Terror.”
 In 2017, authorities began sweeping ethnic Uyghur Muslims into detainment camps in the Xinjiang province.
 It is now believed as many as 1.8 million people have been imprisoned between 380 suspected facilities.
 Despite assurances from the Chinese government that they were scaling back the system, the 380 camps reported in September of this year indicates a 40% increase from previous estimates.

-The CCP initially refused to acknowledge the existence of these sites, however, with international pressure mounting and irrefutable evidence (including satellite images and leaks from within the CCP) obtained by media outlets such as the New York Times, Associated Press and BBC, the Chinese government ceded in early 2019, officially labelling them “Voluntary Learning Centres.”
-They were likened to boarding schools, “where the students eat and live for free.”
+The CCP initially refused to acknowledge the existence of these sites, however, with international pressure mounting and irrefutable evidence (including satellite images and leaks from within the CCP) obtained by media outlets such as the New York Times, Associated Press and BBC, the Chinese government ceded in early 2019, officially labelling them “Voluntary Learning Centres,” and likening them to boarding schools “where the students eat and live for free.”

 Equipped with watch towers, ten metre high walls, armed police and loud speakers, the reality of these camps dwarfs even the most hellish caricatures of Victorian era boarding schools.
-Free Uyghur Muslims, an online social activist for Uyghur rights, says the camps amount to “cultural cleansing,” where detainees are “brainwashed, forced to eat pork, drink alcohol and denounce themselves as Muslims.”
-Increasingly, there are reports of forced manual labour, revealing the CCP’s desire to further utilise the camps as sources of cheap work.
+According to Free Uyghur Muslims, an online social activist for Uyghur rights, the camps serve as sites for “cultural cleansing,” where detainees are “brainwashed, forced to eat pork, drink alcohol and denounce themselves as Muslims.”
+Increasingly, there arrive reports of forced manual labour, indicating a state effort to utilise these camps and their detainees as a source of cheap manufacturing.

 Yet perhaps the most unsettling evidence of the human rights abuses transpiring in Xinjiang came in July, when federal authorities in New York seized 11.8 metric tons of hair, believed to have been taken from those locked inside Chinese prisons and detention camps.